RA0810/Youtube-Transcript-Summarizer/README.md

-# YouTube Transcript Summarizer
+# YouTube Video Summarizer

-This project is a YouTube Transcript Summarizer that allows users to input a YouTube video URL and receive a concise summary of the video's content.
-The application utilizes natural language processing techniques to transcribe and summarize the video transcript into 1-2 paragraphs, each consisting of 3-4 lines.
+This project is a powerful YouTube Video Summarizer that can process any YouTube video and provide a concise summary of its content.
+The application uses advanced AI techniques to transcribe and summarize videos, whether they have captions or not.
+The summary is presented in 1-2 well-structured paragraphs for easy reading.

 ## Features

+- Works with ANY YouTube video, with or without captions
+- Multiple transcription methods:
+  - Native YouTube captions (fastest)
-- Fetches video transcripts from YouTube.
+  - Auto-translated captions from other languages
-- Summarizes transcripts into concise summaries.
+  - AI-powered audio transcription for videos without captions
+- Smart summarization using state-of-the-art language models
-- User-friendly web interface for inputting YouTube URLs.
+- Easy-to-use command-line interface

 ## Project Structure